jan-gerard/EV3_GyroBlox/README.md

 The block Langzaam_rijden can be used to set a slow acceleration value to gradually change start or stopping speed.

 The file PolyGroup_Icons.zip can be unzipped into C:\Program Files (x86)\LEGO Software\LEGO MINDSTORMS ???
 EV3\Resources\MyBlocks\images to get meaningfull distinctive icons for the blocks in this library.

+The contents of the Unzipped folder is as good as possible in sync with the GyroBlox.ev3s file.
+In fact, GyroBlox.ev3s is a zip file with modified extension, containing xml-files that contain the actual EV3 model.
+They can be edited and put back into the GyroBlox.ev3s, or GyroBlox.ev3s can be edited with the LEGO Mindstorms software, and its contents unzipped to the unzipped folder.
+I would like to find a way to have GITHUB handle the zipping/unzipping automatically.
+You could download the 'unzipped' folder from GITHUB as zip file, and rename the extension to 3v3s.